 Singapore Craft Beer Guide – Bars

 Lets start out with a favourite.
-Tucked away in CBD on Boon Tat Street, this small hangout features 16 taps and 2 fridges stocked with cans and bottles from the whole world.
+Tucked away in CBD on Boon Tat Street, this small hangout features 16 taps and a fridge stocked with cans and bottles from the whole world.
 Their motto shines over the bar, No Stranger Here, which shows in the friendly and personal service.
 Does 10/16oz pours, 10/13oz for high ABV beers and prices (nett) ranges from S$14-19 and does take away for bottles.
-Don’t forget to taste their excellent Asian pub fusion food.
+Menu shifts regularly, but the food is always of a high quality.
 Happy hour until 7pm on weekdays and all day Monday and Saturday, Tuesdays have S$20 pint + grub offer.
 Have a stamp card for regulars, 1 stamp for every S$50 spent.

 Good Luck Beerhouse

 A well known brand in the craft beer world that sports their own bar in Singapore and I don’t think they need any further introduction.
-The bar recently moved into a shophouse on Purvis Street and with the move they started serving food.
-The best thing with the move is that they lowered the prices which is nett now.
+The bar is housed in a shophouse on Purvis Street.
+Prices are nett and fairly reasonable, though the servings are 20/40cl.
 Bottles start from S$10, really good price for being Singapore.

 If you’re a runner, Mikkeller Running Club hosts runs about once a month, just buy a MRC shirt and you’re in the club.
 Big focus on foremost Danish beer from Mikkeller themselves, Amager and To Øl.
 Bottles are also available for take away.

 Located a stones throw away from Bugis and Bras Basah.
-With a massive 32 taps (although only 30 serves beer), they have the biggest line up in Singapore.
+With a massive 32 taps (although only 30 serves beer), they have the biggest line up in Singapore (now rivalled by HoD).
 Predominantly American beer but you can find anything from local to regional as well as European beer here.
 Prices ranges from cheap, S$10++* for some of their standard beers, to expensive, S$25++ for high ABV beers.
 Don’t miss out on their pizza, among the best in town.
 They run a rebate and membership system for regulars.

-A collaboration between the Hong Kong brewery Young Master and the head chef Vinny.
+One of Hong Kong’s most famous breweries, Young Master, is behind this stunning looking bar on the ever so hip Keong Saik Road.
 This craft beer bar and restaurant serves a long line up of Young Master beers, both a standard line up as well as special brews.
-There are also other breweries on tap here, the Hong Kong brewery Heroes is one that is as standard as Young Master on tap.
+There are also other breweries on tap here, specially other Hong Kong breweries like Hero.
 Don’t forget to try out their High balls and cocktails.
-Only negative is the price which can be quite high, beers starts at 17++, although there is a daily happy hour.
+Prices have historically been quite high, but has now been lowered to more reasonable levels.
+Don’t miss the daily HH.

 The Good Beer Company

 Way out in the west at Kent Ridge is this bottle shop slash taproom.
 8 taps with reasonably priced beer and 10 fridges filled with bottles and cans.
-Not worth the trip here though unless you work or live in the area, if you do then it is an excellent place to replace your stock.
+Not worth the trip here though unless you work or live in the area.
+If you do come out here then it is an excellent place to replace your stock.

 TAP Craft Beer Bar